JRazor22/cid_master/README.md

 python3 cid_master.py

 This script work with Ubuntu 64-bit!
+To use this script you must have root privileges!

-Not every SD Card have changable cid number
+Not every SD Card has a changeable cid number.
+SD Cards that have changeable cid number are some of Samsung EVO cards!